This page was reviewed under our medical and editorial policy by

 Other immune system disorders may also cause an increased risk of soft tissue sarcoma, including lupus, psoriasis or cancers such as chronic lymphocytic leukemia.

 Lymphedema: Patients with lymphedema have an increased risk because sarcomas may sometimes form in the same areas.
-Lymphedema is a type of swelling that develops in your body as a side effect of surgery or radiation therapy.
+Lymphedema is a type of swelling that develops in the body as a side effect of surgery or radiation therapy.
 Sometimes people are born with lymphedema.